mustaphajola/msc-irp/README.md

 ## Acknowledgements

+- Prof. Christopher Pain
-The supervisors of this project are: Prof. Christopher Pain, Dr. Claire Healy and Vinicius, Santos Silva (Ph.D. student).
+- Dr. Claire Healy
+- Vinicius, Santos Silva (Ph.D. student).
+- Royal School of Mines

-I would also like to acknowledge the following people for their contributions through discussions and resource-sharing: Nenko Nenov, Lily Hua and Danhui Shao.
+I would also like to acknowledge the contributions of Nenko Nenov, Lily Hua and Danhui Shao through discussions and resource-sharing.
-Finally, I would like to thank the Royal School of Mines for this opportunity.

 Mustapha Jolaade
 08/26/2021